BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Droplet_based_Protocols/README.md

 `make download_SRA` (Note: this rule is executed using a sbatch script, specifically: `download_SRA.sbatch`)

-NOTE: This can be done in parallel also.
+NOTE: This can be done in parallel by executing `make -j3 list_new_downloads`

 After the downloading part the rest of the pipeline is executed in jura server (sensitive server), by initially checking if all tools necessary are available `make check_tools`.